bernatferragut/FutureWeb-blog/_posts/22-11-16-VR-Interaction-Part4.md

       }
 2. **Method 2**

-> Autowalk on/off switch when looking into an object.
+> Autowalk on/off switch when looking into an object. (  Gazing for several seconds into an object )

       using UnityEngine;
       using System.Collections;